Awakening - a Last Hero Story

 Looking about he noticed only one thing, "The flowers. . .where did they go?"
 He asked the gentle breeze, which carried no response.

 The plain was now empty, just grass dominating every inch of its territory: it was so thick that the dirt it was sewn in saw no light.
 Moving his foot forward in a way that could hardly be considered a baby step the man moved through the field.
 There had to be other people about, I could not possibly be the only one around.
 He thought to himself as he took bigger and faster steps.
 In the back reaches of his consciousness he wondered what would stir such a thought.
 Likewise the thought also stirred within an emotion of loneliness.

 Moving through the grass seemed futile; there was nothing over the horizon and no tracks behind him.
 He looked up for the sun, trying to think where he had last seen its position.
 Alas, he had not taken note of such a thing, and now he noted that the sky was as void as the field he stood in.
 There was in fact no sun, no source of light.

 The man glanced down at his feet finding he had no shadow, as the whole place appeared to be evenly lit.
 Not even the underside of his foot cast any darkness upon the grass.
 He tried to shrug it off as he continued walking.

-The pain subsided, bringing nothing but a panting man face down in the grass.
-He slowly made it to his feet again, warily continuing onward; being purposefully sure to keep his mind clear.
+The pain subsided, leaving him in a crumpled heap against the soft grass.
+Between heaves of air, he slowly made it to his feet again, warily continuing onward; being purposefully sure to keep his mind clear.

 Padding through the sea of green the man now thought about how easy it was to walk.
 He nearly laughed out loud at how he had struggled so hard before.
 Had enough time passed that such an early memory would seem so distant to him?
 He fought, trying to think about how long he had been traversing the strange land.
 Hours perhaps?
 Maybe a day or two… could not have been more than a week.
 These thoughts and more made him wonder if time was just in his head.